ATF Form 4473

 The NFA was enacted on June 26, 1934.
 Even as the process went digital, the approval process still relied on criteria that came from the original planning.
 Now that things are more efficient, approval speeds are steadily increasing to the point that some individual submissions are being approved in real time, much the same as getting the NICS check approval when buying a gun.

-Wait Times for eFile and Paper Forms
+ATF Approval Wait Times for eFile and Paper Forms as of March 30, 2026

-Paper: 45 days
+• paper: 45 days

 This is statistical information on the average processing times for applications that are filled out correctly and properly submitted.